 Continue along the coast line.
 At Penguin Rock half way between McKenzie Creek and Long Reef there is a track that goes around the inside of the rock.
 Similar to Crayfish Rock.

-There is a seal colony at Long Reef and just before you get to the point its self there is a track that goes through the bush to avoid some of the seal colony.
-Continue from there for another 30 minutes or so to the Long Reef DOC Hut.
-This is one of my favorite huts in New Zealand, it overlooks the mighty Southern Ocean meeting the Hollyford River and is a really powerful place.
+There is a seal colony at Long Reef and just before you get to the point itself, there is a track that goes through the bush to avoid some of the seal colony.
+Continue from there for another 30 minutes or so to the Long Reef DOC hut.
+This is one of my favorite huts in New Zealand; it overlooks the mighty Southern Ocean meeting the Hollyford River and is a really powerful place.

 From Martins Bay you have 3 options.